Northern Quarter Street Art Initiative Promotes Local Sports Engagement

 A new initiative in Manchester's Northern Quarter is using street art to promote local sports engagement.
 This effort aims to bring attention to recreational activities and encourage community participation.

 The initiative involves the creation of street art installations that highlight various sports and recreational activities available in the community.
-By integrating art with sports, organisers hope to capture the interest of residents and visitors alike, fostering a greater appreciation for the role of sports in community life.
 This approach not only beautifies the area but also serves as a visual reminder of the diverse recreational opportunities available.

 Programme Details